saibotma/jitsi_meet_wrapper/jitsi_meet_wrapper/README.md

 - Replace `appGroupIdentifier` in `SampleHandler.swift` with your app group name.
 - Add the key value pairs `RTCAppGroupIdentifier` with the name of your app group and `RTCScreenSharingExtension` with the bundle identifier of BT to `Info.plist` of RT.
-- Don't forget to enable the feature flag `FeatureFlag.isIosScreensharingEnabled` when joining the meeting in Dart code.
+- Don't forget to enable the feature flag `ios.screensharing.enabled` when joining the meeting in Dart code.
 - Make sure that `voip` is set as `UIBackgroundModes` in `Info.plist` of RT.

 Most of the above steps have already been executed on the example app in this repository.
 However, the app group was not